Four Tips for Ensuring Your Pet is Cared for After Your Death

 Lastly, leave written instructions for your pet’s caregiver (guardian).
 This information should include your pet’s medical record, feeding instructions, a list of favorite toys, and even the names of your pet’s human and furry friends.
 Please click here for the full article.

-If you would like more information about how to plan for your dog or cat’s care after your passing, please contact our experienced Silicon Valley estate planning attorneys at Lonich Patton Ehrlich Policastri.
+If you would like more information about how to plan for your dog or cat’s care after your passing, please contact our experienced Silicon Valley estate planning attorneys at Lonich Patton Erlich Policastri.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.